riverdale-soc/sender/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-H2 | ESP32-P4 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |

-## SPI slave example

-These two projects illustrate the SPI Slave driver.
-They're supposed to be flashed into two separate Espressif chips connected to eachother using the SPI pins defined in app_main.c.
-Once connected and flashed, they will use the spi master and spi slave driver to communicate with eachother.
-The example also includes a handshaking line to allow the master to only poll the  slave when it is actually ready to parse a transaction.
+Once connected and flashed, the spi master and spi slave will communicate with each other.
+This includes a loopback test case that sends a configurable sized buffer and verify correct RX/TX of slave response.

 ### Connection
 For different chip and host used, the connections may be different.
 Here show a example diagram of hardware connection, you can freely change the GPIO settings by editing defines in the top of `main/app_main.c` in the master/slave source code. and change the hardware relatively.

-The default GPIOs used in the example are the following:
+The default GPIOs used are the following:

 <table>
 <tr align="middle">